Hackett (surname)

-Hackett is an English surname found throughout the British Isles and the English diaspora.
+Hackett is a surname of Norman origin most commonly found throughout the British Isles, and the wider Anglosphere.

 In the early seventeenth century, members of the Hacketts migrated to the New World, first settling in Canada, Barbados and Virginia.
 According to the 1990 U.S. Census, there were 17,409 Hacketts in the United States making it the 1,689th most common name in the U.S. In England there are 8,740 Hacketts making it the 904th most common surname in the country, with the name being particularly common in The Midlands.
-It is also quite prevalent in Australia with 3,921 Hacketts, Canada with 2,690 Hacketts and Ireland with 2,249 Hacketts.
+It is also quite prevalent in Australia with 3,921 Hacketts, Canada with 2,690 Hacketts and Ireland with 2,249 Hacketts making it the 396th most common surname there and is particularly common in County Tipperary.

 Origin

 The Hackett surname originates in England.
 Most textbooks discussing the origin of English surnames theorize that the surname Hackett has Norman origins.
 The name Hacker is derived from the medieval given names Hack or Hake.
 These English names are derivatives of the Old Norse name Haki, which is a cognate of the English name Hook.
 The name Haket de Ridefort was recorded in Lincolnshire in the year 1160.
 The name can also be found in poll tax records in Yorkshire dating back to 1158 and the name 'Hake' is still popular in Yorkshire as well.
 The name was recorded in the Domesday Book of 1086 as 'Hako'.
 The name 'Haket' was also recorded in 1160 in Lincolnshire and the name 'Hacke' was recorded in England in 1218.
 Another possible origin of the name is that it derives from the Middle English word 'haket', a kind of fish.
 This suggests that the name could've been an occupational name for fisherman.
 Mabil Hacket was recorded in the Hundred Rolls in 1273.

 Hackett is a common surname in the Midlands region.
 The village Cofton Hackett in Worcestershire is named after William de Haket, who held land there around 1166.
 The name is particularly common in Warwickshire ranking as the 140th most common surname in the county, as well as Staffordshire (194th), and Northamptonshire (200th).
 Outside of the Midlands, the name is also popular in the East of England being the 161st most common surname in Suffolk and the 250th most common surname in Cambridgeshire, as well as being popular in South East England.
 The name is the 149th most commons surname in East Sussex and the 208th most common name in Buckinghamshire.